GideonShils/Deletrius/README.md

 - [ ] Login failure redirect page

 ## How to run locally
-To run deletrius locally, download the repository and run:
+To run deletrius locally, download the repository, move to the root directory, and run:

 `npm i`

 `yarn start:dev`

-from the root directory

 To work correctly, you need a .env file in the root directory with the following items